piranna/piranna.github.io/pages/about.md

 I have won three times the spanish national [Universitary Free Software Championship](https://www.concursosoftwarelibre.org) and been CTO of several start-ups (and co-founder of two of them).
-In my spare time I like to read books, go to cinema or travelling, go running or cycling, or work on my own side projects to improve my skills and craft things with cool high-edge technologies.
+In my spare time I like to read, go to the cinema, travel, run or cycle, or work on my own side projects to improve my skills and build things with cool cutting-edge technologies.

 ## Academic experience

-I have a _Licenciature in Computers Engineering_, convalidated to the equivalent _Master in Computers Engineering_.
-My Licenciature (and Master) thesis was _[NodeOS](projects.md#nodeos), a minimal operating system for Node.js based applications_, with more than 7000 stargazers on GitHub, winner on the Systems category at the
+I have a _Licenciature in Computer Engineering_, officially recognized as the equivalent of a _Master in Computer Engineering_.
+My Licenciature (and Master) thesis was
+_[NodeOS](projects.md#nodeos), a minimal operating system for Node.js based applications_, with more than 7000 stargazers on GitHub, winner on the Systems category at the